-Vegetation cover contributes to the growth of coastal dunes by providing conditions favorable to sand deposition and stability by anchoring the dune.
-American beach grass, which grows up to 2'-3'

-in height, traps windblown sand causing it to accumulate around the plants.
+Vegetation cover contributes to the growth of coastal dunes by providing conditions favorable to sand deposition and stability by anchoring the dune through the growth of their rhizomes and adventitious roots.
+American beach grass, which grows up to 2'-3' in height, traps windblown sand causing it to accumulate around the plants.
 Its stems and leaves also lower wind velocities at the dune surface and keeps accumulated sand from blowing away.